-More importantly, the human body cannot synthesize these nutrients on its own, (or not to an adequate amount).
-And therefore these nutrients are said to be, essential to life.
+More importantly, the human body cannot synthesize these nutrients independently (or not to an adequate amount).
+And therefore, these nutrients are said to be essential to life.

-IF YOU DO NOT WISH TO READ THE FULL ARTICLE CLICK ANY BUTTON TO BE TAKEN DIRECTLY TO THAT SECTION.
+IF YOU DO NOT WISH TO READ THE FULL ARTICLE, CLICK A BUTTON TO BE TAKEN DIRECTLY TO THAT SECTION.

 wHY IS EATING A WELL BALANCED AND NUTRITIOUS DIET IMPORTANT TO US?

 Ok, let’s start the ball rolling by first qualifying that When I say “diet,” I am not referring to some new fad, scheduled plan, or calorie counter.

 People tend to get tensed at the mention of the word “diet” and turn away from the subject.
 Probably feeling as though they are going to be sold something or asked to do the impossible!